worseTyler/MarkdownBlogs/2020/11/pandemic-developing-countries/index.md

 * * *

 [[1]](#_ftn1ref) In his book, _[Factfulness](https://www.amazon.com/Factfulness-Reasons-World-Things-Better/dp/1250107814)_, Hans Rosling suggests the preferred term “Level 1” for those in extreme poverty.
-We used the phrase “developing world” since the new terminology does not yet have predominant understandinp
+We used the phrase “developing world” since the new terminology does not yet have predominant understanding